yext/analytics/docs/analytics.searchbarimpressionevent.standalone.md

 ## SearchBarImpressionEvent.standAlone property

-Whether or not the impression came from a standalone search bar
+Whether or not the impression came from a standalone search bar.

 <b>Signature:</b>